A comprehensive resource for safe and responsible laser use

-Two major advantages are:
+For both proposals, two major advantages are:

 - The pilot does not have to do anything — the windows themselves protect the pilot.

 - The pilot’s view of interior aircraft displays and controls is unchanged and uncolored — there is no color shift as can happen with laser protective glasses.
-(But note there could be a possible color shift or change for lights outside the windscreen, such as airport marker lights, so any film would have to be tested to ensure no adverse effects.)
+(But note for windscreen film there could be a possible color shift or change for lights outside the windscreen, such as airport marker lights, so any film would have to be tested to ensure no adverse effects.)